giellalt/lang-vro/src-fst-affixes-verbs.lexc.md

 * +Err/Orth-no-q+Ind+Prs+Neg:%-i K ;  more neutral without q

 ### JUS
-* LEXICON MUTUAL_JUS_guq  regardless of harmony this is back
+* LEXICON ACT_JUS_guq  regardless of harmony this is back

 CHECK THIS